Book now for the FREE Humanities Research Fair 27 Jan 2-5pm.

-Teaching and research collections for British and Western European history are considerable at Oxford University.
-They are held primarily by the Bodleian Library and the History Faculty Library.
 Through Legal Deposit and extensive purchasing, primary and secondary source materials are acquired as comprehensively as possible.

 Research collections for Western European history are actively developed in the Bodleian Library to provide excellent coverage of both national and regional history, especially of France and Germany.
 For more information see Upper Camera Reading Room and Upper Reading Room.
 Many monographs are also shelved in the Gladstone Link, which is located underground between the Old Library and the Lower Camera.